 These bugs don’t bite, though when dead, their bodies could combine with dust to aggravate asthma attacks.

-Unlike bat bugs, you do have a chance of finding booklice near your bed, as they often appear in areas of high humidity, including damp books, due to their susceptibility to dehydration.
+Unlike bat bugs, you do have a chance of finding booklice near your bed, as they often appear in areas of high humidity due to their susceptibility to dehydration.

 3. Spider Beetles

-Spider beetles somewhat resemble bed bugs in their round oval shape and 1-5mm size, but it’s relatively easy to tell these insects apart from bed bugs if you look closely enough.
+Spider beetles somewhat resemble bed bugs in their round oval shape and 1 to 5mm size, but it’s relatively easy to tell these insects apart from bed bugs if you look closely enough.

-Spider beetles are pale brown-yellow, red-brown, or almost black, with long and thin legs and antennae.
-Their bodies are also covered in hairs, with a head that’s directly connected to its body.
+Spider beetles are red-brown, or almost black, with long legs and antennae.
+Their bodies are also covered in hair, with a head that’s directly connected to their body.

 These beetles tend to hang out in wooden structures where they’re likely to find food.
-You might experience an infestation of spider beetles if a facility is poorly maintained, but they don’t pose the same health risks as bed bugs.
+You might experience an infestation of spider beetles if your residence is poorly maintained, but they don’t pose the same health risks as bed bugs.

-In terms of their ability to cause irritation, fleas are a worthy opponent of bed bugs…..
+In terms of their ability to cause extreme irritation, fleas are very similar to bed bugs.

-On the other hand, they’re easy to tell apart from bed bugs.
-They’re reddish-brown, but they possess long legs and round heads, which often feature a comb in the Cat flea species.
+On the other hand, they’re easy to tell apart from other insects.
+Fleas are reddish-brown, but they possess long legs and round heads, which often feature similar traits to the Cat Flea Species.

-They’re about an eighth of an inch long and flat.
-Their ability to jump can make them difficult to spot and catch.
+Fleas are about an 8th of an inch long and flat.
+Their ability to jump can make them difficult to catch.